dotnet/docfx/Documentation/tutorial/intro_toc.md

 *href*        | string            | Specifies the hyperlink of the *TOC Item*.
 *items*       | *TOC Item Object* | Specifies the children *TOC Items* of current *TOC Item*.

-**Advanced**: These properties is useful when a TOC links another TOC, or links to a uid.
+**Advanced**: These properties are useful when a TOC links another TOC, or links to a uid.

 Property Name                     | Type              | Description
 --------------------------------- | ----------------- | ---------------------------
-*tocHref*                         | string            | Specifies another TOC file, whose items is considered as the child of the currrent *TOC Item*.
+*tocHref*                         | string            | Specifies another TOC file, whose items are considered as the child of the currrent *TOC Item*.
 *topicHref*                       | string            | Specifies the topic href of the *TOC Item*.
 It is useful when *href* is linking to a folder or *tocHref* is used.
 *topicUid*                        | string            | Specifies the `uid` of the *topicHref* file.
 If the value is set, it overwrites the value of *topicHref*.
 ~~*homepage*~~ **Deprecated**     | string            | ~~Specifies the homepage of the *TOC Item*.
 It is useful when *href* is linking to a folder.~~ Use *topicHref* instead.